kenanya/movie-wrapper-service/README.md

 }

 ## F. Feature Development
-Unit tests will be added in the near future.
+Unit tests and environment variable will be added in the near future.